Understanding the Cloud: Cost, Security and Management

 Over a decade ago, the technology world was a bit different.
 Web forms were the standard, databases were relational, and clouds were aloft in the sky.
 Since then, the industry has adopted new patterns and platforms like single-page applications, NoSQL databases, and cloud computing.
 Some of these patterns have been easier to adopt than others.

 I have heard several clients in my career express their hesitation — or even fear of — moving to the cloud.
-These are valid concerns, but they often stem from misunderstanding or misconception of cloud services.
+These are valid concerns, but they often stem from a misunderstanding or misconception of cloud services.
 Common concerns include satisfying security requirements for systems and data, managing the cost of new infrastructure, hiring staff with cloud expertise, and committing to a long-term, broad migration of infrastructure.
 Luckily, mature cloud vendors like AWS, Microsoft Azure, and Google Cloud have built tools to tackle many of these concerns head-on.

 Security